Skip to content

 The agent will walk you through the front-matter configuration, write the agent prompt, and compile the pipeline — all interactively.

 Once you’re happy with the generated files, commit and push them to your Azure DevOps repository.
-Then create a pipeline in Azure DevOps pointing at the compiled .lock.yml file, and configure it:
+Then register the pipeline with Azure DevOps:

 Terminal window

-• A GitHub Personal Access Token (PAT) — used by the Copilot CLI at runtime (see required permissions below)
+• The GitHub Personal Access Token (PAT) value — used by the Copilot CLI at runtime (see required permissions below)

-• For Azure DevOps authentication, the command first tries the Azure CLI (az login session).
-If the Azure CLI is not available or not logged in, it falls back to prompting for an Azure DevOps PAT.
+• For Azure DevOps authentication, the commands first try the Azure CLI (az login session).
+If the Azure CLI is not available or not logged in, they fall back to prompting for an Azure DevOps PAT.

 If you prefer full control, you can author agent files by hand.